nhsuk/nhsuk-frontend/docs/installation/installing-with-npm.md

 2. Have a [package.json file](https://docs.npmjs.com/files/package.json) within your project.
 You can create a default `package.json` file by running `npm init` from the root of your project.

 3. Have a pipeline set up to compile Sass files to CSS.
-We recommend using [gulp](https://gulpjs.com/) and [gulp-sass](https://www.npmjs.com/package/gulp-sass), you can find an example of a `gulpfile.js` script to compile Sass to CSS in the [gulp-sass documentation](https://www.npmjs.com/package/gulp-sass#basic-usage).
+We recommend using [gulp](https://gulpjs.com/) and [gulp-sass](https://www.npmjs.com/package/gulp-sass).

     ```
     npm install gulp node-sass gulp-sass --save